md-k-sarker/OWLAx/README.md

 2. It can't create axioms from reflexivity, transitional relation etc.
 3. It doesn't support custom cardinality.
 Currently it creates maxCardinality 1.

+###Acknowledgement
+This work was supported by the National Science Founda- tion under award 1017225 III: Small: TROn – Tractable Reasoning with Ontolo- gies.